Azure/azureml-examples/data/markdowns/prefix.md

 This example repo is structured for real ML projects.
 You can utilize the structure for automating the entire ML lifecycle on GitHub using AML.

-> you may want to rename `examples` to `workflows`, and exclude the directories marked as **not recommended** - these are included to simplify examples

 |directory|description|
 |-|-|
 |`.cloud`|cloud templates|